riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 <center><i>Figure 2.1.3 - A Probability Function</i></center>

 The function shown above contains information on how likely the electron is to be observed at a specified location.
 In this graph, the X axis is the location and the Y axis is how likely it is to appear at that location.
 The electron is very likely to appear somewhere in the middle and it is very unlikely to appear near the edges.
 In the bottom left corner of this graph, when $x=0$ it shows that $y=0$ as well.
 This means the electron can __never__ appear at location 0.
 The same logic applies at the bottom right corner.

-The wave equation is a model for how waves move through space.
-It is a function of two variables, location and time: $F(x, t)$.
-At the moment the electron is observed, time is no longer a variable and is held constant since it does not change.
-In quantum computing, how the wave moves is not a concern of ours, so we do not use time as a variable.

 The rest of this document is dedicated towards explaining the rules governing qubits and their interactions, this is the only section which makes an attempt at showing where the rules are derived from.
 An inquiring mind may ask "why do qubits follow these rules specifically?" and the only answer is because they follow from the laws of quantum mechanics.